There comes a time, a dreary time,

 Of fire long past away.

-We are busy working to bring Thomas Moore's "There comes a time (German Air)" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Moore's "There comes a time (German Air)" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "There comes a time (German Air)" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.